-Determining a critical path in project management can help you save your time and efforts.
-While we encourage the calculation of critical path, the task can consume a significant amount of your time if you are doing it manually.
+Determining a critical path in project management can help you save time and efforts.
+While we encourage the calculation of critical paths, the task can consume a significant amount of your time if you are doing it manually.

 Enter critical path generator project management tools.

 You can reduce the amount of time and effort you spend on generating critical paths with the help of a critical path generator project management software.
 An efficient tool can offer you insights into the project and help you deliver quality end products within the set timeframe.